jonthesquirrel/SuperSpiralGenerator/README.txt

 6) Go to the line that reads "scripting-timeout=" and change the value to 30000.
 7) Save the file and close all folders, open Minecraft and test it out with the command "/cs spiral".

-Multiplayer - Untested                      *You must own/have access to server files to install scripts.
+Multiplayer                      *You must own/have access to server files to install scripts.

 1) Install WorldEdit plugin on the server.
-2) Not 100% sure about the rest... these scripts haven't been tested on a server, but they should work.
-3) Again, unsure, but I would try copying the craftscripts folder to the main server directory or worldedit folder.
-4) If any server owner can confirm/deny this or give me proper instructions it would be appreciated.
+2) Put the contents of the craftscripts directory in plugins/WorldEdit/craftscripts on the server.

 Errors/Troubleshooting